osamja/my-personal-website/docs/epics/ImageMorpher/backlog.md

 ### Enhancements
 * Upload user images to cloud service (cloudinary).
 Upload service takes in image, returns resource to those image
 * Morph endpoint is notified of resource from upload service, begins morphing the images at defined resource.
 Morphed image is written to cloud service, a resource URL is returned and presented to the user.
+* Progress bar is shown while image is being morphed
+* Add paid version for morphed sequence

 ## Engineering development journal
 Awesome to see getting the refactored morph working